rotki/docs/usage-guides/data-management/assets.md

 ## Whitelisting of ignored assets

 Spam assets are a plague in EVM chains. rotki has an automatic algorithm trying to match assets as spam to not bother the user with automatically ignoring them.
-You can see all ignored assets in `Manage Assets → Assets` by adding the `Ignored assets` pill to the filter bar and setting it to `Only show ignored assets`.
+You can see all ignored assets in `Manage Assets → Assets` by adding the `Ignored assets` pill to the filter bar and setting it to `Only ignored`, which also shows how many there are.
 A problem with automatic algorithms marking something as spam is that mistakes can be made and a legit token may be ignored.

 ![Filter ignored assets](/images/usage-guides/data-management/assets/filter_ignored.webp)